 The polysius® booster mill is an additional stage grinding solution, particularly efficient for finer grinding.
 Therefore, it enables customer to produce ultra-high performance cements or sustainable cements with a lower clinker factor without losing grinding capacity and gaining flexibility.
-The reduced specific power consumption, the beneficial particle size distribution, higher early strength and short project duration without significant downtime leads to a quick payback.
+The reduced specific power consumption, the beneficial particle size distribution, higher early strength and short project duration without significant downtime lead to a quick payback.
 The polysius® booster kit is completed with process know how as well as digital and laboratory services.

 Several cement manufacturers are already showing interest in testing and individually optimizing this new type of mill in their plants.

 Agitated bead mill – additional stage grinding meets challenges of cement grinding

 Throughout the last decades, cement grinding technology shifted from ball mills to combi-grinding systems and vertical roller mills.
 Compared to ball mills, energy efficiency improved significantly.
 Especially for vertical roller mills, also flexibility improved (e.g. quick switches between products, drying capacity for additives and supplementary cement materials), while combi-grinding systems can score with a – often preferred – particle size distribution closer to a proven ball mill system.

 However, with new challenges, new boundaries are becoming more and more eminent.
 One challenge is to reduce the clinker factor while maintaining quality.
 A second challenge and a general trend is to produce high performance cement, in order to meet special market requirements – often also with the goal to reduce the share of cement in mortar composition.
 For both challenges, the need for finer grinding arises, which means a higher specific energy demand and a consequential loss of production capacity.
 As a third challenge, markets have become more volatile, so cement producers, even in growing markets, face the task to manage capacity increases at minimum downtimes of the ongoing operations, and obviously, limited investment.